-If you work in public service, your chance of having your student loans forgiven is much higher than most other’s.
+There are several federal and programs that will forgive some of your student loan debt.
+However, most of these are only open to those in a certain career field.
+If you work in public service, for example, your chance of having your student loans forgiven is much higher than most other’s.

-To qualify for the Public Service Loan Forgiveness program, for example, you must be a full-time employee at a federal, state or local government agency, or another organization with a 501(c)(3) designation.
+The Public Service Loan Forgiveness program is open to full-time employees at a federal, state or local government agency, or another organization with a 501(c)(3) designation.
 After making on-time monthly payments for 10 years, you could qualify for all of your remaining loans to be forgiven.

 The Teacher Loan Forgiveness program is another example.
 To qualify, you must have a state certification or teaching license and work in a low-income school for at least five consecutive years.
 The amount of debt forgiven depends on what subject and grade level you teach.
 To see if you qualify, check for your school on the Teacher Cancellation Low Income Directory.